Br34th7aking/daily-dose-of-code/README.md

 If you write some `echo 'statement'` in the ~/.bashrc file, it will get displayed every time you open the terminal.

+#### March 13, 2019

+**Zip files on server and then download them**

+I learned how to do this in PHP.
+The running example can be seen here:[Zip Script]( http://zip-test.abhijitraj.com/)

+The script zips all the files whose links are provided in the same row as the download button.

+Code files are in **zip_script** folder of this repository.
+Upload it to a webserver/local server to see how it functions.